Relating nets and factorization algebras of observables: free field theories: Comparing the definitions

+\begin{rem} Note that the existence of the natural isomorphism $\Tcal$ and the fact that $\fA$ is a quantization of $\fP$ imply that there is a natural embedding $\fv\circ\fA_T \Rightarrow \fv\circ\fA$, but $\xi$ does not have to coincide with this embedding.
+However, one can choose $\xi$ to be the identity map and choose the quantization map in definition \eqref{df:quantization} as $\xi\circ\Tcal$.
+Such choice has been used in \cite{HR16} and it greatly simplifies the construction of the interacting star product. \end{rem}

-This definition intertwines the product on classical and quantum observables in a nontrivial way, and as mentioned in Theorem \ref{thm: quantum cf}, it is the key to relating the algebraic structures on $\Acal$ and $\fA$.
+\begin{rem} The way in which we phrased definition~\ref{timeorderedprod} is general enough to cover also the situation where renormalization is needed.
+For the purpose of this paper (where we work only with regular functionals, so no renormalization is needed), we can take $\fP_0$ to be just $\fP$ and $\xi$ to be a natural isomorphism. \end{rem} This definition intertwines the product on classical and quantum observables in a nontrivial way, and as mentioned in Theorem \ref{thm: quantum cf}, it is the key to relating the algebraic structures on $\Acal$ and $\fA$.
 Hence our goal is to construct this time-ordered product on free fields and show how it appears in the comparison map $\iota^q$.
 We explain that in the next few subsections, which are thus somewhat technical.
 The main ingredient is various propagators, or Green's functions, for the equation of motion.\footnote{Indeed, this project began when we realized we were using the same tricks with propagators.}